mohsinahmedarfat/Volunify-client-side/README.md

 ### Server side repo code is [here](https://github.com/mohsinahmedarfat/Volunify-server-side).
 ---

-### If you clone this project you've to do some steps:
+## If you clone this project you've to do some steps:
-- Copy the repository URL
-- Open a terminal window
-- Navigate to your desired location
-- Clone the repository: git clone <URL>
-- Install the npm packages: npm install
-#
 ### 1. Prerequisites
 Ensure the following are installed:
 - Node.js (LTS version recommended)